- About MCC

 - Ways to give

 Canned meat provides a substantial protein source to people who are poor or on the brink of poverty.
-Ten to 15 people can be fed with one can.
+Ten to 15 people can be fed with the contents of one 28-ounce can.

 Each year, a four-member meat canning crew travels to the various canning sites – 31 this year – overseeing operations from early morning until night.
 They set up the canner, a 42-foot long trailer, where the meat is cooked and prepared to sanitary standards.
 Volunteers provide the bulk of the labor on canning days.

 Members of this year's canning crew are Steven Bricker of Chambersburg, Pa.; Ryun Lawrence of Goessel, Kan.; Peter Reimer of Tolstoi, Man.; and George Wieler, Jr., of Wheatley, Ont.
 Canning crew members commit to two-year terms, spending seven months on the road and, in the off-season, maintaining the canner and doing other duties for MCC.

 Long before the canning crew arrives, the local volunteers in the host communities are raising funds to cover the cost of canning, which can approach $18,000 a day.
 Costs include federally-inspected raw meat as well as packaging, processing and material costs, such as cans, boxes and lids.
 Shipping and local on-site expenses are also covered by the host community.

 Local volunteers clean the site thoroughly, preparing it for the work that typically lasts two to five days.
 When the canner is there, volunteers cut meat, put it in pots, stir it and wash cans.
 Then they label and box the filled cans.

 Canning crew members find their way to MCC in a wide variety of ways.